iscc/iscc-registry/README.md

 **API**

-The app also provides a REST API for ISCC-ID lookups and syncronization with observers.
+The app provides a REST API for ISCC-ID lookups and syncronization with observers.
 An interactive demo frontend is available at my-install.site/api/v1/docs
 <br clear="left"/>